Clinical Evidence

 Lifestyle modifications can help lower HbA1c

 A woman and a man with mugs in their hands sitting at the table full of food.
-A woman and a man with mugs in their hands sitting at the table full of food.
-A woman and a man with mugs in their hands sitting at the table full of food.

-Improve Glycaemic Control in ChildrenѰ
+Improved Glycaemic Control in ChildrenѰ

-Reduced time spent in hyperglycaemia
+less time spent in hyperglycaemia7

-(>10 mmol/L) by 1 hr/day with no significant increase in time spent in hypoglycaemia (<3.9 mmol/L)9
+(>10 mmol/L) with no significant increase in time spent in hypoglycaemia (<3.9 mmol/L)

 Additional Resources